Amit-Raj26/U-Snap/README.md

 ## Installation
 ### Prerequisites
--Docker installed on your system
+- Docker installed on your system.
--Go installed for local backend development
+- Go installed for local backend development.
--Node.js installed for frontend development -PostgreSQL for database setup
+- Node.js installed for frontend development.
+- PostgreSQL for database setup.